whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;I have not escaped my captivity in Cass Merides,&#8221; said Patru gravely.
 Heitor chuckled, and Zemena smiled crookedly. _I like Heitor_, she realized in mild surprise.

 &#8220;Xishia, especially during the times of year when the sun is not hidden,&#8221; Patru said, &#8220;is a mad confusion - a thousand voices shouting and chaffering, hawking wares, the bawling of bullocks and shrieking of seagulls, clanging of gongs on the buoys and in the temples, the rattle and squeal of blocks and ropes on the wharves.
 Hulls creak and groan when the lifting waves come down the channels, rolling the rafted junks against one another.
-A place of stinks too, for the city is crude and careless in its handling of wastes.&#8221; Patru shook his head. &#8220;a wild and careless folk, but I liked them.
+A place of stinks too, for the city is crude and indifferent in its handling of wastes.&#8221; Patru shook his head. &#8220;a wild and careless folk, but I liked them.

 &#8220;All folk of the Polar Sea know how to read storm sign.
 But no two of them agree on the reading, it seems.&#8221; He smiled wryly. &#8220;Until the signs become obvious&#8230; and then it&#8217;s like an anthill stirred with a stick.&#8221;